Business Goals vs. User Experience

 I want to initiate live chat with website visitors to help increase conversions.

-Chat tools like Olark allow you to set controls on when and where your live chat modules appear to customers, so you should consider carefully where to apply them on your website and then monitor chat transcripts to make sure they’re satisfying customer needs.
+Chat tools like Olark allow you to set controls on when and where your live chat modules appear to customers, so you should consider carefully where to apply them on your website.
+Also, monitor chat transcripts to make sure they satisfy customer needs.
+Finally, some chat solutions are driven by AI which, if not implemented correctly, can frustrate users more than help them.
+No one wants a robot asking them irrelevant questions when they’re trying to complete a task.

 An ideal path to balancing business goals and UX

 Setting realistic, measurable business goals are vital to, well, staying in business.
 Without business goals, UX is worthless, because a well-designed website doesn’t do much if the company goes under.
-Without actionable business goals, many companies tend to blindly copy the competition or UX trends, winding up with a beautiful dud that does them no good.
+Similarly, companies without clear goals may blindly copy the competition, winding up with a beautiful dud that misses the mark.